 Pavlova is a favourite dessert for many at Christmas time, and thankfully you don’t need to give it up when following a healthy eating plan.

-This simple recipe comes straight from our December 28 Day Weight Loss Challenge – which shows that you can still indulge in delicious festive food while you lose weight.
+This simple pavlova recipe comes straight from our December 28 Day Weight Loss Challenge – which shows that you can still indulge in delicious festive food while you lose weight just follow our recipe and you can sure your diet is not compromised because we at healthy mummy are after with your health goal.

 You can make these ahead of time, as the meringue bases can keep for a week or two in an airtight container in the pantry.
 For more Christmas recipes like this, be sure to check out our FREE sneak peek from the Healthy Mummy Christmas Recipe Book.